Requirements

 Governmental, non-governmental, nonprofit, industrial, for-profit settings and university-affiliated settings are all appropriate practicum sites.
 University-affiliated settings must be primarily focused on community engagement, typically with external partners.
 University health care systems and health promotion or wellness centers may also be appropriate.
 Faculty-supervised lab settings are not appropriate for the practicum.

 Students are discouraged from completing a practicum with their regular or past place of employment to gain exposure to different types of public health work, networks and work settings.
-However, a student may do a practicum with their regular or past place of employment if the opportunity meets Gillings MPH practicum requirements and differs substantially from the student’s current/former role.
-For example, a student could work in a different division/department at their place of employment or work on a project that encompasses different work.
-If a student pursues a practicum at their regular place of employment, their preceptor must be someone other than their regular supervisor.
+Students can only do a practicum with their regular place of employment if their practicum work will differ substantially from their current role and they will have a preceptor who is not their regular supervisor.

 Preceptor Qualifications